AustinPenner/predictive-projects/projects.md

 ## Predict Restaurant Rating From Review

 ### Approach:
 Yelp's restaurant dataset dataset has reviews and ratings for many restaurants.
 I will use NLP and some form of regression to predict the 5 star rating that a user provides based on their text rating only.
-I may start with Naive Bayes, or decide the NLP model after learning more this week.
+Models: I'll start with Linear Regression as a benchmark before trying Naive Bayes, Decision Trees, and Random Forest.
+(See [this](https://towardsdatascience.com/review-rating-prediction-a-combined-approach-538c617c495c) article for a related project and [this](https://arxiv.org/ftp/arxiv/papers/1904/1904.04096.pdf) article for a Neural Network-based approach.)

+If time permits, I'll also use some unsupervised algorithm to cluster Yelp users.

 ### Interaction:
 Present findings in Jupyter Notebook/Github/Slides as the model won't be interactive.

 ### Data Sources:
-[Yelp reviews dataset](https://www.yelp.com/dataset/download) of restaurants in 10 cities (3.6 gigs)
+[Yelp reviews dataset](https://www.yelp.com/dataset/download) of restaurants in 10 cities (3.6 gigs).
+This contains data about the business, user reviews, and user data.

 ## Predicting Winning Team in Rocket League